Laravel-Lang/lang/README.md

 ## Install

 #### Via Composer
+In your project directory, install the package with composer using following command:
-* For Laravel 7.x and new directory names : Install the package by running `composer require caouecs/laravel-lang:~7.0` in your project
+* For Laravel 7.x and new directory names : `composer require caouecs/laravel-lang:~7.0`
-* For Laravel 7.x : run `composer require caouecs/laravel-lang:~6.1` in your project folder
+* For Laravel 7.x : `composer require caouecs/laravel-lang:~6.1`
-* For Laravel 6.x : run `composer require caouecs/laravel-lang:~5.0` in your project folder
+* For Laravel 6.x : `composer require caouecs/laravel-lang:~5.0`
-* For Laravel 5.8 : run `composer require caouecs/laravel-lang:~4.0` in your project folder
+* For Laravel 5.8 : `composer require caouecs/laravel-lang:~4.0`
-* For Laravel 5.1-5.7 : run `composer require caouecs/laravel-lang:~3.0` in your project folder
+* For Laravel 5.1-5.7 : `composer require caouecs/laravel-lang:~3.0`
-* For Laravel 5 : run `composer require caouecs/laravel-lang:~2.0` in your project folder
+* For Laravel 5 : `composer require caouecs/laravel-lang:~2.0`
-* For Laravel 4 : run `composer require caouecs/laravel-lang:~1.0` in your project folder
+* For Laravel 4 : `composer require caouecs/laravel-lang:~1.0`

 ##### Copy files
 After adding the dependency using composer (as described above) to your application you can find the language files under the directory "`vendor/caouecs/laravel-lang`".